checkrobin/WebshopconnectLive/README.md

 checkrobin helps you to easily compare products from different logistics partners, print labels and perform tracking of your shipments.

+IMPORTANT: this it the LIVE version of the repo that can be directly referenced from Composer.
+If you have not yet started or are still in the midst of development, please use the STAGE version https://github.com/checkrobin/Webshopconnect

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.